jallanxjallan/onemanairforce/adaptation/scenes/tom_lee_treats.md

 ---
 category: past
 date: 15 August 1947
+name: Tom Lee Treats
 status: draft
+synopsis: '''Tom Lee treats Pang, Boedi and Muharto for beers and dinner.
+Boedi soon realizes that the Tom is pumping Muharto for information about the political situation in the Republic.'''
 title: Tom Lee Treats
-synopsis: Tom Lee treats Pang, Boedi and Muharto for beers and dinner.
-Boedi soon realizes that the Tom is pumping Muharto for information about the political situation in the Republic.

 ---

 Pang, Boedi and Muharto enjoy a brief respite from their meager diet when Tom Lee invites them for drinks or dinner.
 During